tedkotz/rpglog/dnd-5e-dodson-2026.md

 16 days into the voyage, the party discussed being home sick, saw some of the ocean's wonders, and got a treat with there dinners.

 Anton lamented the lack of Mother's Day spring berry treats of his youth here at sea.
-Anita Baker comisserated looking forward to when the colony would be ready to produce fresh baked goods.
+Anita Baker commiserated looking forward to when the colony would be ready to produce fresh baked goods.
 Hoping that the first wave colonist had successfully grown and milled a supply of flour.

 Up on deck Gist Dodson recounted that he looked forward to getting back to the colony, he was forced to leave behind his wife and new born daughter who was too young to travel.